Book a Talk

 From the history of West Lake Forest, the Lake Bluff Camp Meeting and Market Square to hometown patriotism during WWI--there are a variety of lectures to choose from.
 If given advance notice, modifications can be made to an existing lecture to better address your specific area of interest.

 Staff are generally available Tuesday through Friday - other days and evenings are subject to limited staff availability.
-To schedule a lecture, please contact Laurie Stein at firstname.lastname@example.org or call the History Center at 847-234-5253.
+To schedule a lecture, please contact Laurie Stein at email@example.com or call the History Center at 847-234-5253.
+The suggested donation for a talk is $200.

 West Side Stories: The History of West Lake Forest